Portage Trail Conference: Wrestling

-Overall division winner based on combination of regular-season finish and tournament finish.
+Overall division winner based on combination of regular season finish and tournament finish.

 Boys' bowling

 Overall conference winner based on combination of regular-season finish and tournament finish.
-Beginning in 2010, champions were crowned in both Metro and County divisions.
+From 2010 through 2015, champions were crowned in both Metro and County divisions before reverting back to an overall champion for the 2016 season.
+In the 2020 season, a preseason tournament was introduced, before being cancelled in the 2021 season due to the COVID-19 pandemic and not returning.

 Girls' bowling

 Overall conference winner based on combination of regular-season finish and tournament finish.
-Beginning in 2010, champions were crowned in both Metro and County divisions.
+From 2010 through 2015, champions were crowned in both Metro and County divisions before reverting back to an overall champion for the 2016 season.
+In the 2020 season, a preseason tournament was introduced, before being cancelled in the 2021 season due to the COVID-19 pandemic and not returning.

 Boys' track & field

-Overall division winner based on division meet finish.
+Overall division winner based on combination of regular season and division meet finish.

 Girls' track & field

 Overall division winner based on combination of regular season and division meet finish.